vopolonc/t--laravel-24-slides-db-seeders/README.md

 2) Easily maintainable
 3) Human-friendly

 Clearly, seeders in the SQL inserts format do not match these criteria.
-When I was thinking about readability, I came up with the idea that we could actually describe all data in a YAML file (https://gist.github.com/brezzhnev/0f0071d84e4956a43ddd230bc08aa96a), and if it becomes bigger, we can split it easily.
+When I was thinking about readability, I came up with the idea that we could actually describe all data in a YAML [file](https://gist.github.com/brezzhnev/0f0071d84e4956a43ddd230bc08aa96a), and if it becomes bigger, we can split it easily.

-From your end, please think about how you would implement a logic that parses that YAML file and writes all relations/entities to the database.
+> From your end, please think about how you would implement a logic that parses that YAML file and writes all relations/entities to the database.
 An ideal format of output from you is a description of a potential solution that you think works the best and sketches of structure/classes/handlers/function calls (only high-level logic, fine to skip details).

 ----

 ## REQUIREMENTS

 - PHP **^8.0**
 - MySQL **^8**

 ## HOW TO INSTALL